im-coder-lg/comboser/docs/docs/md/index.md

-# Codedoc Boilerplate

-Modify `docs/md/index.md` to change the contents of this page.
-This will be your starting page on your GitHub Pages site.

-To get started, run `codedoc check` to see which configurations you most probably need to change, and get instructions on how to change them.
-Also don't forget to check the official docs of **CODEDOC**.
+# Documentation for Comboser

+Welcome to the official Comboser docs!
+This will include setup guides for Windows and Linux.

+**NOTE**: Since macOS is impossible to crack, I an not putting any guide for that.
+I'm sorry.

 > :Buttons
+> > :Button label=Visit the official site!, url=https://comboser.vercel.app
+>
-> > :Button label=Official Docs, url=https://codedoc.cc
+> > :Button label=GitHub Repository, url=https://github.com/im-coder-lg/comboser

 > :ToCPrevNext